jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 JSONPath improving stability over upgrades
 ------------------------------------------

+*need to look at this an check doesn't duplicate rest of diss*.

+* Use of `..` over `.`
+* Keep this short.
+Might not need diagram if time presses.

 ![extended json rest service that still works - maybe do a table instead
 \label{enhancingrest}](images/placeholder)